Updated on 5/13/2022

 How Is Anhedonia Diagnosed?

 Your doctor will likely examine you, ask you a series of diagnostic questions, and may perform lab tests to see if your hormone and vitamin levels are normal.
 If you are fine physically, your doctor will likely refer you to a psychiatrist or psychologist.
+Talkspace also has online psychiatry services available, which connect you to a licensed prescriber from the comfort of your home.

-Is there a Cure or Treatment for Anhedonia?
+Is There a Cure or Treatment for Anhedonia?

 You Can Overcome Anhedonia and its Effects